mindstorm8191/settlerswarlords/notes/techtree.md

 Settlers & Warlords is expected to have a complex tech tree, even before being able to access metals.
 This is a semi description of the path which players will take

 1. Build lean-tos for early shelter
 2. Build a forage post to collect local foods.
-The local environment will have a surplus of foods, but will quickly be drained; from there, food will trickle in from this.
-Plants will need to be cultivated to provide more food
+(The general plan is that one worker will be constantly working to collect food for the 4 existing workers, but will only be enough for them.
+Food will be the limiting factor in population growth, even via immigrants.
+Players will need to get additional food sources going before getting more workers.)
 3. Build a rock knapper building, make flint knives & stabbers; your first tools.
 4. Build a Loggers Post to collect Twine Strips.
 Twine can be collected from decaying tree bark using a Flint Knife.
 Freshly cut trees can also produce twine, but the bark must be soaked in water first for several months (30 game-time minutes sounds reasonable).
 5. Twine Strips will unlock a Rope Maker that converts twine into rope.
 Thicker and longer ropes can be crafted from two of the lower-level types; we will only consider the final used rope as un-editable.